Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Dogfish Head

 - Kona Brewing Company

 Are there any you would add to the list?
 Let us know.

 Is Your Beer Alive?

 Now that unpasteurized beer has been explained to you, you’re probably ready to go out and see if you can find any at the local taproom.
 Don’t be surprised if there is more live beer available than you originally thought!
 With more flavor and health benefits than pasteurized beer, there’s no reason you shouldn’t be raising your mug to this kind of beer.

 Can unpasteurized beer make you sick?

 No, as long as you don’t drink foul, expired beer, unpasteurized beer cannot make you sick.
-Unpasteurized beer means that there is live yeast in the bottle.
+This means that there is live yeast in the bottle.
 There are no known health risks to drinking this kind of beer.
-In fact, some people say that drinking unpasteurized beer is kind of like drinking kombucha for the probiotics.
-However, unpasteurized beer is way more fun and satisfying to drink.
+In fact, some people say that drinking unpasteurized beer is kind of like drinking kombucha for probiotics.
+However, it is way more fun and satisfying to drink.

 Unpasteurized beer typically lasts for 120-180 days from the packaging date, but it must remain in the fridge in order for it to stay good that long.
 Some brands will go bad within 2 months.